 Ruslanas, Millo: In 2019 we attracted an investment and communicated with everyone who operated on the Lithuanian market, because there were not so many funds available here, overall.
 Everything went naturally and smoothly almost from the very first meeting with Kasparas.
 I knew Tomas and Viktoras from the “Iron Wolf” a little bit and I was aware they had a lot of good experience.
 We simply sat down, had a talk and it seemed that we could totally do well together.

-Viktoras, Iron Wolf: That story, I think, is even more interesting.
+Kasparas, Iron Wolf Capital: That story, I think, is even more interesting.
 We were curious about one start-up and were looking for an opportunity to boost it with competences, therefore we invited Aivaras, who is also a co-founder of “Millo”, to find out if he could be a consultant and share his experience from his previous activities.
 After a while, Aivaras came with Ruslanas and announced that he was raising money for “Millo”.
 So the discussion was split into two parts.
 After having a closer look into what the team was trying to do, and into the team itself, a decision was made to participate in that investment round.

 We invest into start-ups at various stages, from early to quite late, thus respective indicators are evaluated differently.
 Two things, however, are always considered the same way, regardless of the investment stage: the perspective of the product in the global context and the team.
 We were happy to see that “Millo” gathered really talented people, who were also quite experienced with start-ups.
 The idea itself seemed quite interesting too.
 We saw a greater potential in the built-in category than in the blender itself, and it was significant that these ideas were patentable.
 We also believed that the idea corresponded to all the contemporary global trends: healthy lifestyle, mobility of people and decreasing amount of available space in cities.
-All these trends were clearly addressed to in the product.
+All these trends were clearly addressed in the product.

 What have you achieved thanks to the investment?